skalarproduktraum/phd-thesis/chapters/attentive-tracking.md

 ### Planning

 Encouraged by the positive reactions to the first, admittedly very primitive, prototype, a next, more serious prototype was planned.
-Just tracking head orientation and position would not be enough for the precision required, so an eye-tracking solution[@Kassner:2014kh][^pupilnote] was integrated into the HTC Vive to procure more detailed information on where the user is looking at any point in time.
+Just tracking head orientation and position would not be enough for the precision required, so an eye-tracking solution was integrated into the HTC Vive to procure more detailed information on where the user is looking at any point in time.

+### Selecting the eye tracking hardware

+For the this project, we have chosen the _Pupil_ eye trackers produced by _Pupil Labs_[@Kassner:2014kh][^pupilnote], as they provide an open-source and very competitively priced solution that is easy to integrate into HMD headsets.
+The software offered by _Pupil Labs_ is available as GPL-licensed open-source software on Github ([https://github.com/pupillabs](https://github.com/pupillabs)) and can be easily extended.
+In addition to being open, data gathered by the software is also available to external applications via an easy-to-implement, ZeroMQ-based protocol (opposed to closed-source proprietary libraries required by other products), which even enables the use of the eye tracking data over the network.

 [^pupilnote]: The Pupil HMD-based eye tracker from Pupil Labs, see [https://www.pupil-labs.com](https://www.pupil-labs.com).

+### Calibration procedure

+Eye positions, size, etc. are subject to large individual differences.
+It is therefore required to calibrate the eye trackers before each use, to be able to get reliable gaze data out.
+In case of regular, glasses-mounted eye trackers, _Pupil_ offers an integrated calibration procedure, while for HMD-based settings, we need to create our own calibration routine.
+The calibration has to be redone over time, this is not actually a negative aspect, but can help with a good integration of the calibration procedure into the virtual world presented to the user.